UTexas

 Same as Anthropology 322V and Latin American Studies 327 (Topic 10).
 Explore the ancient world of the Maya through the lens of architecture and sculpture.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Anthropology 322V, Art History 347R, 370 (Topic: Arch/Sculpture in Maya World), Latin American Studies 327 (Topic 10).

-Examines the artistic traditions of South Asia up to the fifth century C.E., with an emphasis on social and religious factors shaping its development.
+Same as Asian Studies 348F and Religious Studies 341I.
+Examine the artistic traditions of South Asia up to the fifth century C.E., with an emphasis on social and religious factors shaping its development.
 Three lecture hours a week for one semester.
+Only one of the following may be counted: Art History 348K, Asian Studies 348F, 361 (Topic: Formation of Indian Art), Religious Studies 341I, 361 (Topic: Formation of Indian Art).

 ARH 348L.
 Later Indian Art.